 - Little Rock Central – 1995

 I am blessed to have a great family who has provided tons of support and encouragement over the years.
-My wife Brooke and I have been married for 13 years and have two children.
-Carter Sebastian turned nine on August 1, 2015 and Madeline Blair is six years old.
-I have one sibling, a sister, named Blair who who works for a magazine.
+My wife Brooke and I have been married for 15 years and have two children.
+I have one sibling, a sister, named Blair who who works for a local advertising agency.
 She loves to travel, skydive, and scuba dive.

 My father and mother, Tom and Carolyn, live locally as well.
 My Father is enjoying his tenth year of retirement, while my mother recently joined him after a career with a local law firm.
 Both are fun loving people who have been excellent parents.